top of page

 Curious George and the Golden Meatball Takes the Prize at Players Club of Swarthmore

 by Aimee Renna The children’s series of Players Club of Swarthmore has brought another excellent performance together in their second stage.
 The production Curious George and the Golden Meatball follows our favorite little monkey as he takes his dear friend’s meatball recipe all the way to Rome for a competition.
 While originally he was created by Margaret and H.A.
 Rey in 1941, the musical was written by John Cavanaugh and the Books and Lyrics were by Jeremy Desmon.
-The p
+The pr

 Oct 20, 20254 min read